“When strategizing for sales promotions, forget discounts and try these winning tactics”

 With a great track record for increasing sales in other consumer sectors, these promotions could have great potential for the sports retail sector.

 The cashback promotion makes clear that if customers purchase equipment only to find the same items available cheaper elsewhere, can claim a cashback value set by the retailer.

 Financially, this is far more effective for a sports retailer than simply discounting the product, as historical data shows a huge boost in sales.

-The same applies to gift-for-purchase promotions, in which expensive, desirable items such as high-end noise cancelling headphones are offered as a thank-you to customers for having purchased equipment from the retailer.
+The same applies to gift-with-purchase promotions, in which expensive, desirable items such as high-end noise cancelling headphones are offered as a thank-you to customers for having purchased equipment from the retailer.

-If they can only be claimed after a specified period of time, only a fraction of the full number will be taken up
+If they can only be claimed after a specified period of time, only a fraction of the full number will be collected.

-Again, there will be limited take-up of the gift.
+Again, there will be limited claims of the gift.

 These promotions have genuine potential in sports retail, where competition is about quality and brand as much as it is about price.

-Gift-with-purchase schemes can up the ante when the gift is a high-quality, desirable item that fits in with the customer’s lifestyle or preferences.
+Gift-with-purchase promotions can up the ante when the gift is a high-quality, desirable item that fits in with the customer’s lifestyle or preferences.

-The same goes for an appealing cashback offer, tilting the balance in favour of the retailer when the customer is at the point of making a decision.
+The same goes for an appealing cashback offer, tilting the balance in favor of the retailer when the customer is at the point of making a decision.